arielccjr/Journal2025/README.md

             Dropout and Label Smoothing are applied for regularization.
             Beam Search is used for better sentence generation.

+    ~SEARCH/Queries: Retrieves specific data from the database.
+To access and analyze stored information.
+        ~1: Define Initial State: Start with a known state.
+        ~2: Check Goal State: Verify if the current state meets the goal criteria.
+        ~3: Expand Nodes: Generate possible next states from the current state.
+        ~4: Store in Frontier: Maintain a list of unexplored nodes.
+            : DEPTH-FIRST SEARCH: Push Initial State into Stack Frontier.
+            : BREADTH-FIRST SEARCH: Enqueue Initial State into Queue Frontier.
+            : A* SEARCH: Initialize Priority Queue Frontier with Initial State.
+        ~5: Use Search Strategy: Choose the next state based on the algorithm.
+            : DEPTH-FIRST SEARCH: Loop until Solution or Empty Frontier:
+                : Pop the last added node.
+                : If goal state, return solution.
+                : Otherwise, expand node and push new nodes into the stack.
+                : Backtrack when dead ends are reached.
+            : BREADTH-FIRST SEARCH: Loop until Solution or Empty Frontier:
+                : Dequeue the first added node.
+                : If goal state, return solution.
+                : Otherwise, expand node and enqueue new nodes.
+            : A* SEARCH: Loop until Solution or Empty Frontier:
+                : Remove the node with the lowest f(n) = g(n) + h(n).
+                : If goal state, return solution.
+                : Otherwise, expand node and add new nodes with updated f(n).
+            : MINIMAX ALGORITHM (For Adversarial Search)
+                ~1: Recursively Explore Possible Moves.
+                ~2: If Terminal State, Return Utility.
+                ~3: If Max Player, Choose Move with Maximum Utility.
+                ~4: If Min Player, Choose Move with Minimum Utility.
+        ~6: Avoid Infinite Loops: Track visited states to prevent redundant exploration.

+    ~NATURAL-LANGUAGE:
-    ~NATURAL-LANGUAGE/FALLACIES: Identify the Fallacy Type – Determine whether the error is linguistic or conceptual.
+        : Identify the Fallacy Type – Determine whether the error is linguistic or conceptual.
             : For fallacies in language, clarifying ambiguous terms, sentence structure, or assumptions usually suffices.
                 : Equivocation: Using a word with multiple meanings ambiguously in an argument.
                 : Amphiboly: Ambiguity arising from poor sentence structure or unclear phrasing.
                 : Accent: Changing the meaning of a statement by emphasizing different words.
                 : Composition: Assuming what is true of parts is true for the whole.
                 : Division: Assuming what is true of the whole is true for each part.
             : Fallacies Outside Language: focusing on the logical structure, causation, or evidentiary support is essential.
                 : Begging the Question (Petitio Principii): Assuming the truth of what the argument is supposed to prove.
                 : False Cause (Post Hoc Ergo Propter Hoc): Assuming that because one event follows another, the first caused the second.
                 : Accident: Misapplying a general rule to an exception or specific case.
                 : Converse Accident (Hasty Generalization): Drawing a broad conclusion from a limited sample.
                 : False Analogy: Comparing two things that aren’t sufficiently similar in relevant aspects.
                 : Slippery Slope: Assuming a small first step will lead to a chain of extreme events.
                 : Ad Hominem: Attacking the person instead of the argument itself.
                 : Appeal to Authority (Ad Verecundiam): Relying on an authority figure outside their area of expertise.

-    ~SYLLOGISM: KNOWLEDGE
+        : Invalid syllogisms: A logical error occurs (e.g., fallacies, undistributed middle).
+            : Example of an invalid syllogism (Undistributed Middle Fallacy):
+                All dogs are animals.
+                All cats are animals.
+                Therefore, all dogs are cats. ❌ (Incorrect reasoning) : Uncertainty: inability to have perfect knowledge about the world, : INFERENCE BY RESOLUTION:
+                ~1: Convert all knowledge into Conjunctive Normal Form (CNF):
+                    : Remove biconditionals (↔) and implications (→).
+                    : Apply De Morgan’s Laws to push NOT operators inward.
+                    : Distribute OR over AND to standardize logical clauses.
+                ~2: Assume the negation of the query (¬Q).
+                ~3: Use Resolution Inference:
+                    : Find clauses with complementary literals (P and ¬P).
+                    : Resolve them to create new clauses.
+                    : Repeat until empty clause (∅) is derived (indicating a contradiction).
+                ~4: If an empty clause is found, the query is true; otherwise, it's false.
+            : Conditional Probability Calculation: To determine P(A | B) (the probability of A given B), we use the formula:
+                P(A∣B)=P(A∩B)P(B)
+                P(A∣B)=P(B)P(A∩B)
+            : Sampling for Approximate Inference: When exact calculations are computationally expensive, we can approximate probabilities by generating many random samples.
+            : Bayes' Rule: P(b | a) = P(a | b) P(b) / P(a)
+            : Probability Rules:
+                : Negation
+                : Inclusion-Exclusion
+                : Marginalization
+                : Conditioning
+            : Inference by Enumeration
+            : Approximate Inference:
+            : Sampling
+                : Rejection Sampling
+                : Likelihood Weighting
+            : hidden Markov Model: Task:
+                : Filtering = given objservations from start until now, calculate distribution for current state : prediction = given observations from start until now, calculate distribution for a future state : smoothing = given observations from start until now, calculate distribution for past state : most likely explanation = given observatinos from start until now, calculate most likely sequence of states

+    ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): From these first principles, we derive further necessary truths using logical reasoning.
+        : Knowledge (epistēmē) must be certain and universal.
+It must be acquired through demonstration (apodeixis), a syllogism whose premises are true, necessary, and primary.
+        : The most fundamental knowledge is metaphysics, which deals with being and first principles themselves.
+        : Some sciences, like mathematics, rely only on internal logical structures.
+        : Others, like natural science, depend on observation and induction.
+        Example: Fire causes heat → Heat expands metals → Fire expands metals.
-        ~1: Defining the Syllogism: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
+        : Defining the Syllogism: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
 It has three parts:
+            : Valid syllogisms: The conclusion follows necessarily.
+            : The premises themselves must be better known than the conclusion.
             : Term 1 (Major term) – Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
 (Major Premise)"
-            : Term 2 (Minor term) – Found in the minor premise and conclusion.
+                All humans are mortal.
+(Universal and necessary premise) : Term 2 (Minor term) – Found in the minor premise and conclusion.
 "Whales are mammals.
-(Minor Premise)" : Term 3 (Middle term) – Links the two premises but does not appear in the conclusion.
+(Minor Premise)" Socrates is a human.
+(Particular known fact) : Term 3 (Middle term) – Links the two premises but does not appear in the conclusion.
 "Therefore, whales are warm-blooded.
 (Conclusion)"
+                Therefore, Socrates is mortal.
+(Demonstrated conclusion)
-        ~2: Identifying Syllogistic Figures & Moods: Aristotle categorized syllogisms into different figures and moods based on how terms are positioned.
+        : Identifying Syllogistic Figures & Moods: Aristotle categorized syllogisms into different figures and moods based on how terms are positioned.
             : Figure 1: Middle term is subject in one premise, predicate in another.
             : Figure 2: Middle term is predicate in both premises.
             : Figure 3: Middle term is subject in both premises.